voideditor/void/VOID_CODEBASE_GUIDE.md

-### Minimal VSCode Rundown
+### VSCode Rundown
-Here's a minimal VSCode rundown if you're just getting started with Void:
+Here's a VSCode rundown if you're just getting started with Void (just read what's necessary):

 - VSCode is (and therefore Void is) an Electron app.
 Electron runs two processes: a **main** process (for internals) and a **browser** process (browser means HTML in general, not just "web browser").
 - Code in a  `browser/` folder always lives on the browser process, and it can use `window` and other browser items.